MangaD/jsocketpp/docs/markdown/unit_tests.md

+# Unit Testing and Integration Guide

 Unit and integration testing for a cross-platform C++17 socket library can be quite challenging, but with the right approach and tools, it can be done effectively.
 Here's a structured plan to guide you through setting up unit and integration tests for your library.

 ### 1. **Unit Tests**:

 Unit tests for a socket library typically test individual components of the library in isolation.
 You will mock or simulate socket-related functionality in your unit tests to avoid real network activity.

 #### Tools for Unit Testing in C++17:

 * **Google Test (gtest)**: This is one of the most popular C++ testing frameworks, providing powerful features such as assertions, fixtures, and mock support.
 It works seamlessly on both **Windows** and **Linux** and integrates easily into CMake.
 * **Google Mock (gmock)**: This is an extension of Google Test that allows you to mock classes and methods.
 Useful for mocking socket behavior and testing edge cases where actual socket communication isn't needed.

 #### 1.1 **Mocking Socket Behavior**:

-To unit test your socket library, you’ll need to mock socket-related functions like `socket()`, `recv()`, `send()`, etc. This allows you to test your socket code without actually opening real network connections.
+To unit test your socket library, you’ll need to mock socket-related functions like `socket()`, `recv()`, `send()`, etc.
+This allows you to test your socket code without actually opening real network connections.

 ##### Example: Using Google Mock to Mock `recv` and `send`: